 3) Find a trusted farm or forest that you can rely on to inform you where chemicals are and are not used, and do most of you’re harvesting there.

 Allergies to food and other things are becoming more common today.
 People have all sorts of allergies and some may have yet to manifest or get triggered so take caution even if you believe you have no allergies.
 Allergic reactions can affect our bodies in any number of ways, common allergic reactions include: hives, redness, swelling, itchiness, and in severe cases anaphylactic shock which can lead to death if not treated immediately.
 Itchy throat is a common food allergy symptom and should be taken note of, often it is harmless but if severe you’re breathing could be affected.
-Following the steps mentioned in the introduction will help to avoid allergic reactions and once you find that an item does not bother you it would be rare to develop an allergy to it.
+Only sampling a small piece of anything new will help to identify allergic reactions without overwhelming your system with the allergen.
+Once you find that an item does not bother you it would be rare but still possible to develop an allergy to it.

 You Are Responsible for What You Eat